chillflakes/chillflakes.github.io/README.md

 > ---
 >
 > > “Each of us has only a quantum of compassion.
 That if we lavish our concern on every stray cat, we never get to the centre of things.” ― John le Carré, Tinker Tailor Soldier Spy
 >
 > ---
 >
+> > “Where other men blindly follow the truth, Remember, nothing is true.\
+> > Where other men are limited by morality or law, Remember, everything is permitted.\
+> > We work in the dark to serve the light.” ― Assassins Creed
+>
+> ---
+>
+> > “What moves men of genius, or rather, what inspires their work, is not new ideas, but their obsession with the idea that what has already been said is not enough.” ― Edouard Delacroix
+>
+> ---
+>